trendmicro/conformity-migration-tool/README.md

 - [X] Checks
   - **Limitation:** The API only allows writing a single note to the check so the tool won't be able to preserve the history of notes.
 In addition to that, API only allows a maximum of 200 characters of note.
 The tool will only get the most recent note and truncate it to 200 characters before writing it.
 - [X] Report Configs

+## Troubleshooting
+If you encounter any errors in the execution, please [Create a New Issue](https://github.com/atiradocc/conformity-migration-tool/issues/new) describing the steps that you went through, the results expected, and the actual results that you got.

+### Support logs
+The tool automatically generates log files when an error is found.
+In the same folder that you ran the tool, you will find these files:

+- ```conformity-migration-error.log``` -> Specific logs about errors encountered from the last runtime.

+- ```conformity-migration.log``` -> General log information about the tool the last runtime.

+**Note:** Do not share these files publically.
+They might contain sensitive information about your environment.

 ## Contributing